Quicr/quicr-protocol-spec/naming.md

 hosted under a given domain (e.g. which movie or meeting identifier).

-Data identifier identifies aspects of application, for example reprsentation_id in a CMAF segment or video stream from a conference user.
+Data identifier identifies aspects of application, for example representation_id in a CMAF segment or video stream from a conference user.
 In cases where media being delivered is naturally grouped into independently consumable groups (video group of picture or audio synchronization points for example), this component is futher composed into